d2l-ai/d2l-en/chapter_linear-networks/api.md

 ## Utilities

 We need a few utilities to simplify object oriented programming in notebooks.
 One of the challenges is that class definitions tend to be fairly long blocks of code.
 Notebook readability demands short code fragments, interspersed with explanations, a requirement incompatible with the style of programming common for Python libraries.
 The first utility function allows us to register functions as methods in a class *after* the class has been created.
 In fact, we can do so *even after* we've created instances of the class!
-It allows us to split the implementation of a class into multiple code blocks.
+This allows us to split the implementation of a class into multiple code blocks.

 ```{.python .input}
 %%tab all